hashicorp/nomad/website/source/guides/integrations/consul-connect/index.html.md

 ## Run the Connect-enabled Services

-Once Nomad and Consul are running submit the following Connect-enabled services to Nomad by copying the HCL into a file named `connect.nomad` and running:
+Once Nomad and Consul are running, submit the following Connect-enabled services to Nomad by copying the HCL into a file named `connect.nomad` and running:
 `nomad run connect.nomad`